DefinedNet/vagrant-boxes/README.md

 ## Adding a new box

 1. Create a directory named `<os><version>` (e.g., `netbsd10`)
-2. Add a Packer template, autoinstall config, and provisioning scripts
+2. Add a Packer template, install config, and provisioning scripts
 3. Add a workflow in `.github/workflows/`